 Positive COVID-19 Test Results

 If a participant or coach receives a positive COVID-19 test result, please inform the club by contacting your team manager immediately.
+Parents are to use the HeadCheck app to record the positive test results within the health screening.
 We ask that a participant or coach not return to team activities until they have met the LACDPH protocols for a return from quarantine.
 There are also additional protocols if a participant or coach comes into close contact with someone who has tested positive.

 The California Heat will follow the LACDPH COVID-19 Exposure Management Plan Guidance for Organized Youth Sports Programs for implementation of a COVID-19 Exposure Management Plan (EMP).
 The EMP will help to establish and allow the club to follow a plan for all participants and staff who may have symptoms consistent with COVID-19, or may need to isolate because of exposure, or have a positive test result for COVID-19.